citp/privacy-policy-historical/r/ra/rai/rainmakerplatform.com.md

 #### 1\.
 Personal Information You Choose to Provide

 **Registration Information**
-You will provide us information about yourself, your firm or company, and your practices when you purchase New Rainmaker products and services, register for forum support, or register for email newsletters and alerts.
+You will provide us information about yourself, your firm or company, and your practices when you purchase Rainmaker Platform products and services, register for forum support, or register for email newsletters and alerts.

 **Email Information**
 If you choose to correspond with us through email, we may retain the content of your email messages together with your email address and our responses.